TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/install-readme.txt

 NOTE: *.pyc files are CPython byte code files generated from the .py script.
 These are "helpers" to the Jython interpreter.
 Within the .mxt file you may also find a *$py.class file.
 This is a compiled version of the script for faster launch times.
 Some of my scripts are large and these "helpers" prevent a "method too large" RuntimeException.
-You don't normally need to worry about all this, but if you want to run the .py script manually (e.g. in Moneybot), then please ensure the .pyc file is placed in the same location as the .py script you are running.
+You don't normally need to worry about this, but if you want to run the script manually (e.g. in 'Developer Console'), then please ensure the .pyc file is placed in the same location as the .py script you are running.

 As of Feb 2023 the precompiled versions (*$py.class files) are included with a bootstrap.py loader for faster